 Autism Symptoms in Girls

-In 4 months, our son received an autism diagnosis at 23 months old.
+Our son received an autism diagnosis at 23 months old.
 We noticed symptoms very early on.
 When he started regressing in his

-Our son showed a ton of red flags for Autism.
-Regression in speech, obsession with trains and order, spinning, inconsistent eye contact, etc.
+Our son showed a ton of red flags for Autism—regression in speech, obsession with trains and order, spinning, inconsistent eye contact, etc.

 Both of our daughter’s journeys were very different.
 We received a diagnosis for them at ages 8 & 11!
 My autism diagnosis came at age 33!
 As you can imagine, autism symptoms in girls can be different enough to impact diagnosis!